DarrienG/git_purge/README.md

 Basic Clean: Removes the user.name and user.email from .gitconfig as well as unsetting the password cache using commands built into git.

-Heavy Purge: Locates the user's .gitconfig file, and destroys it.
-Afterwards, the file is recreated to ensure there are no dependency errors.
+Heavy Purge: Locates all instances of user's .gitconfig file, and destroys destroys them.
+Afterwards, the files are recreated to ensure there are no dependency errors.

 SSH Clean: Destroys all possible RSA keys likely associated with a git account.
 Because of the impossibility of knowing which keys belong to git, it is